Options let you fine tune Security Zen to work best for you. Options will automatically be saved upon closing the window.

 "Poll Time (seconds)" is the amount of time to wait between Polls during a retrieve.

-For larger data sets, these numbers may need to be increased.
+Note: For larger data sets, the above numbers may need to be increased.

 "Load System Permissions" determines whether System Permissions should be added to the workspace when a retrieve is performed.
 Available Options: